Most species need sheltered spaces to protect them from predators and unfavourable weather during breeding, resting and hibernation.

 Keep the hotel dry at all times.
 Move the hotel inside to a dry and unheated spot during autumn and winter (October to February) to protect the nesting bees for example, within a garden shed.
 Bring the hotel back out again in March in time for the juvenile bees to emerge.

-Clean out the tubes that are still blocked in at the end of the summer to avoid growth of mould and mites.
+Clean out the tubes that are still blocked once most larvae have flown in the spring to avoid growth of mould and mites.

 Replace the hotel, or the tubes inside every few years.